Introduction to the Chinese Standard Bible™ (CSB)

 The Bible describes God’s dealings with the ancient Jewish people and the early Christian church.
 It tells us about the great gift of God’s Son, Jesus Christ, who fulfilled Jewish prophecies of the Messiah.
 It tells us about the salvation He accomplished through His death on the cross, His triumph over death in the resurrection, and His promised return to earth.
 It is the only book that gives us reliable information about the future, about what will happen to us when we die, and about where history is headed.

 Bible translation is both a science and an art.
 It is a bridge that brings God’s Word from the ancient world to the world today.
-In dependence on God to accomplish this sacred task, Asia Bible Society and Holman Bible Publishers present the Chinese Standard Bible™, a new Chinese translation of God’s Word, committed to being faithful, expressive, and elegant, serving as the salt and light of this age.
+In dependence on God to accomplish this sacred task, Global Bible Initiative and Holman Bible Publishers present the Chinese Standard Bible™, a new Chinese translation of God’s Word, committed to being faithful, expressive, and elegant, serving as the salt and light of this age.

 The goals of this translation are: